 legal resources necessary to hold negligent facilities accountable.

-Lake Park Nursing And Rehabilitation Center (SFF) Abuse and Neglect Attorneys
+Lake Park Nursing And Rehabilitation Center (SFF) Abuse and Neglect Lawyers

 The Centers for Medicare and Medicaid Services (CMS) and the state of North Carolina conduct routine investigations and surveys of every nursing facility statewide.
 These inspections help to identify serious problems including nursing home violations, safety hazards, and deficiencies at harm or could harm residents.
 When problems are detected, the facility must make significant improvements of the level of care they provide and revise faulty policies and procedures.